jhansimunukoti/azure-docs/articles/active-directory/develop/apple-sso-plugin.md

 >[!NOTE]
 > Safari and Safari View Service are allowed to participate in SSO by default.
 Can be configured *not* to participate in SSO by adding the bundle IDs of Safari and Safari View Service in AppBlockList.
 > iOS Bundle IDs : [com.apple.mobilesafari, com.apple.SafariViewService] , macOS BundleID : com.apple.Safari

+### Exclude MSAL requests from Browser SSO requests

+Apps that integrate with MSAL Obj-C or OneAuth/MSAL CPP are enabled for the SSO extension by default.
+They don't need to be added to the AppPrefixAllowList or AppAllowList by the administrator.
+Hence silent requests originating from either MSAL Obj-C, OneAuth/MSAL CPP or ADAL Obj-C libraries that trigger Browser SSO will be detected and excluded.
+In this context, silent means a Browser SSO request without UI context.
+All openid metadata, authority discovery and token requests will fall into this category.

 #### Enable SSO for all apps with a specific bundle ID prefix
 - **Key**: `AppPrefixAllowList`